Triplany/VAL_protocol/PROTOCOL_FLOW.md

 - DONE_ACK added.
 Receiver replies after final CRC verification.
 Sender retransmits DONE on timeout until DONE_ACK is received.

 These keep the fixed‑size framing and stop‑and‑wait simplicity while enabling mid‑stream resync.

+## Adaptive TX and streaming pacing

+- Adaptive transmitter uses window-only rungs: 64, 32, 16, 8, 4, 2, and stop-and-wait (1 in flight).
+Faster rungs have lower enum values.
+- Streaming is sender pacing, not a separate mode.
+When negotiated, the sender interleaves short ACK polls derived from RTT during DATA_ACK waits to keep the window full without long blocking sleeps.
+- Negotiation: HELLO carries a compact `streaming_flags` byte.
+  - bit0: this endpoint can stream when sending to the peer
+  - bit1: this endpoint accepts an incoming peer that streams to it
+  - Effective permissions are directional and can be queried at runtime via `val_get_streaming_allowed()`.
+- Pacing policy: poll interval ≈ SRTT/4 clamped to [2, 20] ms (falls back to a conservative value before enough samples).
+Each ACK wait has a fixed deadline; if the deadline elapses, the code escalates to a real timeout and retries with exponential backoff.